 Liggett is engaged in the manufacture and sale of cigarettes in the United States.
-Vector Tobacco is engaged in research related to reduced risk cigarette products.
+Vector Tobacco is engaged in research related to reduced risk cigarette products and the sale of cigarettes in the United States.
 New Valley is engaged in the real estate business and is seeking to acquire additional operating companies and real estate properties.